-I am an assistant professor in education economics at TIER, Maastricht University.
+I am an associate professor in education economics at TIER, Maastricht University.

 My main research interests are in education economics and labour economics.
 I have done quite some work on the effectiveness of ICT-tools in education, parental involvement in education, efficiency of education, and the effectiveness of education and labour market policies.